3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model.

 Even knowing this fact about yourself, your quality of life as a professional might vary depending on whether you choose to work in a corporation, a consultancy company, or a startup.

 Or perhaps, you decide to launch your own business.
 You will only be appreciated in an environment where others share your values, your strong work ethic, and your attitude to life and work.
-Please also find more information dedicated to looking for your tribe in the blog posts “Find Your Tribe” and “Safety vs Freedom: The Landscape of Post-PhD Careers.”
+Please also find more information dedicated to looking for your tribe in the blog posts “Finding Your Flock As a PhD” and “Safety vs Freedom: The Landscape of Post-PhD Careers.”

 Figure 2 Your professional fingerprint (or, professional ID).
 To effectively self-navigate in the job market, you need to build your self-knowledge on three pillars: (1) Your profile as a value builder.
 (2) The knowledge about the working environments (a.k.a. tribes) where you fit best given your work style, personality, and values.
 (3) Your core competencies.